AndrewGraz/Neural-Network-Classifier-with-Keras/README.md

 Neural Network Classifier Using Keras
 This project implements a multi-layer neural network classifier using Python and TensorFlow’s Keras API.
-It was developed as part of the CSE 4309 course and includes:
+It was developed as part of the CSE 4309 course:

 Data Handling: Reads and processes UCI dataset files for training and testing the model.
 Supports multiple datasets, including "pendigits" and "satellite."
 Normalization: Scales input features for better model performance by normalizing data values.